ExtensityAI/symbolicai/README.md

 ### File Engine

-To perform file operations we currently use the file system of the OS.
+To perform file operations we use the file system of the OS.
 At the moment, we support only PDF files and plain text files.
-This is a very early stage and we are working on more sophisticated file system access and remote storage.
+This is a very early stage and we are working on more sophisticated file system access and also remote storage.
 The following example shows how to read a PDF file and return the text:

 ```python
 expr = Expression()